ucsb-cs48-w19/4pm-spotify/README.md

 ### Additional information about the project

-A user can host a shared music queue and allow individuals to contribute music to it.
+Tired of listeing to some frat bro play Mo Bamba at parties and ignoring your requests?
+Want to listen to some of your music?
+Well now you can!
+With the Spartify app, everyone is on aux.
+Add songs to a party queue and listen to what you want to hear.

 ## Installation